WebAssembly/stringref/proposals/stringref/Overview.md

 *`ptr`*.
 Out-of-bounds access will trap.  *`ptr`* must be two-byte aligned, and will trap otherwise.
 The maximum value for *`codeunits`* is 2<sup>30</sup>–1; passing a higher value traps.
-Each code unit is read from memory as if with `i32.load16`, and are therefore decoded using little-endian byte order.
+Each code unit is read from memory as if with `i32.load16`, and is therefore decoded using little-endian byte order.

 #### `string.new` size limits